vaseem-ml/moodbot/data/nlu.md

 - how does it grow
 - how this virus is grow

 ## intent:corona_recovery_time
 - what is the recovery time of corona
 - what is the recovery time of covid-19
 - recovery time
 - what is the recovery time of this virus
-- what is the recovery time of covid-19
 - in how much time corona patient can be cured
 - in how much time covid-19 patent can be cured
 - how much time corona patient take to normal again